hchittanuru3/CS-2110-Final-Guide/2110Final.md

      ptr = &x;
      return *(int*) ptr;
      ```
-     * Using arrays in C uses pointers.
+     * Arrays in C use pointers.
 We can use a pointer to point to the first element in the array, and everytime you want to access the next element you can increment the pointer and dereference it.

 4. ***Structures:***
     * A structure is a collection of variables grouped together under a single name, similar to a class.